 i.
-The disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights:
+The disputed domain names are identical or confusingly similar to a trademark or service mark in which the Complainant has rights:

-The Complainants argue that the distinguishing element of the Disputed Domain Name is "bbin", which is identical to the "bbin" Mark in which the Complainants have rights.
-The first four letters of the Disputed Domain Name and the Complainants' "bbin" Mark are identical and could be mistaken easily.
-Given the visual and aural similarities of the Disputed Domain Name and the Complainants' official domain name "bb-in.com", the Disputed Domain Name is very likely to mislead people into thinking that the Disputed Domain Name relates to the Complainants' businesses.
-The other parts of the Disputed Domain Name could not practically distinguish it from the Mark to reduce the likelihood of confusion.
+The Complainants argue that the distinguishing element of the Disputed Domain Names is "bbin", which is identical to the "bbin" Mark in which the Complainants have rights.
+The same four letters of the Disputed Domain Names and the Complainants' "bbin" Mark are identical and could be mistaken easily.
+Given the visual and aural similarities of the Disputed Domain Names and the Complainants' official domain name "bb-in.com", the Disputed Domain Names are very likely to mislead people into thinking that the Disputed Domain Names relate to the Complainants' businesses.
+The other parts of the Disputed Domain Names could not practically distinguish it from the Mark to reduce the likelihood of confusion.

-Furthermore, the Complainants provides visual documentation suggesting that the likelihood of confusion is further increased due to the following: a) The domain name of the 1st Complainant's Website, "bb-in.com" is almost identical to the Disputed Domain Name and b) the website associated with the Disputed Domain Name ("Respondent's Website") features the mark "bbin" in an identical or confusingly similar style as the Mark, and is clearly set up as to imitate and the Complainants mark.
+Furthermore, the Complainants provides visual documentation suggesting that the likelihood of confusion is further increased due to the following: the websites associated with the Disputed Domain Names ("Respondent Websites") feature the mark "bbin" in an identical or confusingly similar style as the Mark, and are clearly set up as to imitate and pass for the 1st Complainant.